empowerhack/vocapp/README.md

 * To see a term with multiple fields - search for 'algorithm'

-* To see an unanswered term and provide definition - search for 'function'
+* To see an unanswered term and provide definition - First sign up, then search for 'function'

-* To add a term - search for word of your choosing!
+* To add a term - be logged in and search for word of your choosing and click add term!